surabhisatrawala/crawlers/README.md

 Run "T_redirect_to_mainurl.py" it give main url and list of competitors of the particular product.Product whose main urls are not mentioned fetch keyword of that product along with its competitors. command - python T_redirect_to_mainurl.py

+Run "T_list_cat.py" to get mapping of all the categories present in trustradius website and stored in file named trustradius_mapping. command - python T_list_cat.py